 Treatment providers should conduct their business on premises specifically dedicated for the purposes of delivering these treatments.
 Look for any training or qualification certificates and, if applicable, licences.
 These should be displayed in plain view and reflect the competencies of the specific person delivering the service.
 For example, a treatment provider should hold and display a current laser/IPL safety certificate from an accredited provider.

 Consumers often use online forums, a mixture of business reviews and other online platforms to make decisions on whether to go ahead with purchases of goods or services.
 These reviews can be helpful in deciding on service providers for laser and IPL cosmetic services.
 However, you should be aware that these reviews are based on personal experiences that may look at other factors that are not related to safety in providing cosmetic treatments (e.g. costs and convenience, whether it is a paid review, or written by a person with a specific interest).
+Cosmetic light treatment are not ‘one size fits all’; the online blogger may have opposite skin and health characteristics to you.

 A treatment provider should be focused on delivering your desired outcome in a safe manner.
-Before any treatments commence, the treatment provider should hold a consultation with you to discuss the specific nature of the treatments recommended.
+Before any treatments commence, the treatment provider should hold a detailed consultation with you to discuss the specific nature of the treatments recommended.
 During the consultation, the treatment provider should gain some important lifestyle information from you and present some information about treatment to assist you in making your decision about undergoing treatments.
 Important topics include:

 - a discussion about your previous medical history, medications taken and lifestyle with respect to exposure to sunlight